Meet the Heart of

 Occupational Therapist & Program Facilitator

-Meg is an Occupational Therapist (OT) who is passionate about seeing people celebrate their uniqueness and thrive in their everyday lives.
-Before becoming an OT, Meg worked as a Youth Worker, supporting young people recovering from mental illness to transition into independent living.
-She also has experience working in both individual and group therapeutic settings with clients of a variety of ages.
+Meg is a neuro-affirming OT with lived experience of neurodivergence.
+Before becoming an OT, she worked as a Youth Worker supporting young people recovering from mental illness to transition into independent living.
+She has experience in both individual and group therapy, with a particular interest in sensory processing and health research.

 Michelle Vanzella